A Detailed Comparison of Unit, Integration and Functional Testing:

 Integration testing is performed on the modules that are unit tested first and then integration testing defines whether the combination of the modules give the desired output or not.

 Integration testing can either be done by independent testers or by developers too.

 There are 3 different types of Integration testing approaches.
 Let us discuss each one of them briefly:

-Please do not confuse this approach of integration testing with system testing; only integration of modules or units is tested and not the whole system as is done in system testing.
+Please do not confuse this approach of integration testing with system testing, only the integration of modules or units is tested and not the whole system as it is done in system testing.

 Example: In the figure below, Unit 1 to Unit 6 are integrated and tested using the Big bang approach.

-Integration of the units/modules is tested from top to bottom levels step by step.
+Integration of the units/modules is tested from the top to bottom levels step by step.